CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_power_shell_batch_api_executor.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `retry_from_failed_api`:(bool) When an execution of a nth API in the Batch fails,Retry from failed API flag indicates if the execution should start from the nth API or the first API during task retry.By default the value is set to false.
+* `retry_from_failed_api`:(bool) Flag indicating if the retry task should from the failed API or the first API in the batch execution; default value is false.
 * `shared_scope`:(string)(ReadOnly) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
-* `skip_on_condition`:(string) The skip expression, if provided, allows the batch API executor to skip thetask execution when the given expression evaluates to true.The expression is given as such a golang template that has to beevaluated to a final content true/false.
-The expression is an optional and incase not provided, the API will always be executed.
+* `skip_on_condition`:(string) Optional skip expression allowing the batch API executor to skip task execution when the provided Go template expression evaluates to true.
+If not specified, the API will always be executed.
 * `tags`:(Array)
 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.